MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ a; b; c │
     =#

-In DataKnots, the automatic flattening of flows permits processing to be more fluid.
-If nested flows are needed, they could be easily modeled with an intermediate record.
+In DataKnots, flows are automatically flattened as part of query composition.
+If nested lists are needed, they could be easily modeled with an intermediate record.
 Together, flows and records are used to represent and process a wide variety of structures.